-In this paper, to develop a sentence stress detector, research focus was placed upon selecting acoustic features adequate especially for modeling stressed syllables in sentence utterances.
-In sentences, some of the four acoustic factors of power, pitch, duration, and vowel quality, were affected largely by other linguistic events than sentence stress.
-A typical example of the events is intonation, which can change pitch patterns easily.
-In this study, the acoustic feature selection for sentence stress modeling was done mainly to remove these variations irrelevant to the sentence stress.
+In this paper, following our previous studies, a sentence stress detector was developed where research focus was placed upon selecting acoustic features adequate especially for modeling stressed syllables in sentence utterances.
+In sentence utterances, some of the four acoustic factors, power, pitch, duration, and vowel quality, were affected rather largely by linguistic events other than sentence stress.
+A typical example is intonation, by which pitch patterns can be changed easily.
+In this paper, we investigated relative acoustic differences between consecutive syllables in order to look at local variations of the acoustic features.
+Experiments showed high validity of the proposed modeling method of sentence stress.

-2. PREPARATION OF SPEECH WITH STRESS LABELS
+2. PREPARATION OF SENTENCE SPEECH SAMPLES WITH STRESS LABELS